Brain Chemical Imbalance

 Selective Serotonin reuptake inhibitors (SSRIs): They work by blocking the reabsorption of serotonin.
 Examples are paroxetine (Paxil), fluoxetine (Prozac), and citalopram (Celexa).

-Serotonin-norepinephrine reuptake inhibitors (SNRIs): They work by blocking brain reabsorption of both serotonin and norepinephrine, resulting in increased levels of both the chemicals in the brain.
+Serotonin-norepinephrine reuptake inhibitors (SNRIs): They work by blocking brain reabsorption of both serotonin and norepinephrine, resulting in increased levels of both chemicals in the brain.
 Examples are venlafaxine (Effexor XR) and duloxetine (Cymbalta).

 Tricyclic antidepressants (TCAs): They block the reabsorption of serotonin and noradrenaline.
 Examples include nortriptyline (Pamelor) and imipramine (Tofranil).